Enabling this provides you with more accurate distances to providers and locations

 Andre Bachmann, PhD, Scientific Director ICPD, Professor, Associate Chair for Research in the Department of Pediatrics and Human Development and Michigan State University faculty

-Charles E. Schwartz, PhD, former Director of Research, JC Self Research Institute, Greenwood Genetic Center and Adjunct Professor, Department of Pediatrics and Human Development, Michigan State University
+Charles E. Schwartz, PhD, Assistant Research Director ICPD, Chair Medical and Scientific Advisory Board Snyder Robinson Foundation and Adjunct Professor, Department of Pediatrics and Human Development, Michigan State University

 We look forward to hearing from you!